 - Far East Movement – Like a G6: For some kickin’ bass that is a bit newer, here is “Like a G6″.

-- : Nothing like the CD version, but Sir Mix-A-Lot will keep those speakers working hard.
-This particular video selection has high output volume relative to the other ones listed here.
+- Sir Mix-A-Lot – Posse On Broadway: Nothing like the CD version, but Sir Mix-A-Lot will keep those speakers working hard.

-- : Warning Explicit Lyrics – No bass list can be complete without throwing Too Short into the mix.
+- Too Short – CussWords: Warning Explicit Lyrics – No bass list would be complete without throwing Too Short into the mix.
 My favorite from the artist, but as the title suggests, it is not a tune for everyone.
-You have been warned… thrice.
+You are warned… thrice.

 - Yello – Oh Yeah: One that you have probably heard before and never knew that Yello crafted this fine bass.
 However, Ferris Bueller knows.